emontzkajnl/livability/wp-content/plugins/permalink-manager-pro/README.txt

 8. Permalink Manager settings.

 == Changelog ==

+= 2.4.4 (July 24, 2024) =
+* Fix - The native slug is updated when changed from permalink editor via Gutenberg/Block Editor
+* Fix - The URLs with empty "attachment" endpoint returns 404 error
+* Dev - The translated taxonomies' slugs are used when %taxonomy% tag is used in Permastructures
+* Dev - Code refactoring & further improvements

 = 2.4.3.4/2.4.3.5 (June 6, 2024) =
 * Fix - Security fix for Permalink_Manager_UI_Elements->get_the_form() function